 Bryn Williams

 Bryn Williams has worked in education since the late 1980’s in formal and informal settings, including Lynn Canyon Ecology Centre and five districts across Metro Vancouver.
-He is currently a principal at Westwood Elementary where the focus is on the Whole Child with particular emphasis on social emotional learning and restorative justice practices.
-He is the Executive Director of the BC ASCD and current President of the Coquitlam Principals/Vice-Principals Association.
+He is currently a principal at Ecole Pitt River Middle where the focus is on the inclusion and Indigenous Ways of Knowing with particular emphasis on social emotional learning and restorative justice practices.
+He is the Executive Director of the BC ASCD and past President of the Coquitlam Principals/Vice-Principals Association.
+Bryn also serves on the Board of Directors of the British Columbia Principals’ and Vice-Principals’ Association.

 John Willinsky